Where to See Endangered Species in Malaysian Borneo

 HOW TO GET TO BAKO NATIONAL PARK

-Getting to Bako National Park by bus is hassle-free.
-You can take bus no. 1 from Kuching.
-I took the bus across the street from the Riverside Majestic Hotel.
-The bus fare is only 4 ringgit and takes about one hour.
-The bus from Kuching to Bako runs hourly from 7 a.m. to 6 p.m..
+Getting to Bako National Park from Kuching by bus is hassle-free.
+Bus no. 1 stops across the street from the Riverside Majestic Hotel.
+The bus fare is 4 ringgit and runs hourly from 7 a.m. to 6 p.m..
+It takes about one hour to get to Bako National Park.

-The bus will drop you off at the entrance of the jetty in Bako village.
-From the jetty, you need to take a boat to reach Bako National Park.
-Guides will try to pressure you into hiring them but it's really not necessary.
-All you need to do is pay 50 ringgit for the 30-minute boat ride.
+The bus stops at the entrance of the jetty park where jetties take visitors to Bako National Park.
+Guides are available for hire their services aren’t necessary.
+A two-way ticket for the 30-minute boat ride costs 50 ringgit.
 Keep in mind, sometimes boats are delayed or canceled due to low tide or weather conditions.
 I had to wait nearly one hour for a boat to be ready to leave.

 📩 Life Untraveled Newsletter Sign-up